WebAhead/master-reference/coursebook/week-5/project.md

 News feed web app

+A news feed is a service that provides users with frequently updated content on a regular or continuous basis.

 ### Description

-A website that will provide a news feed from an API.
-An example of this could be a news feed of bus times with the data provided by the [TFL API](https://api.tfl.gov.uk/).
+Create a website that will provide a news feed from an API.

+An example of this could be a news feed of bus arrivals and departures with the data provided via the [TFL API](https://api.tfl.gov.uk/).
+As with news feeds this bus times

-### Goals:
+### Specs:

 1) Use at lease 1 API